groupdocs-viewer/GroupDocs.Viewer-Docs/net/getting-started/system-requirements.md

 ## Supported Frameworks and Target Runtimes

 **GroupDocs.Viewer for .NET** supports .NET Framework, .NET Core and .NET platforms.
 Current version supports .NET Framework 4.6.2 and above, .NET Core 3.1, .NET 5 and above.
-Older versions of GroupDocs.Viewer for .NET also have supported older .NET Frameworks: .NET Framework 2.0 and 3.5support was dropped since v22.3, and .NET Framework 4.0 to 4.6.0 was dropped since v23.8.
+Older versions of GroupDocs.Viewer for .NET also have supported older .NET Frameworks: .NET Framework 2.0 and 3.5 support was dropped since v22.3, and .NET Framework 4.0 - 4.6.0 was dropped since v23.8.

 **GroupDocs.Viewer.CrossPlatform** does not support .NET Framework and .NET Core at all.
 Its minimum requirement is .NET 6.0 and above.